aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to FODS or Online App" h2="Export RTF to FODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format developed by Microsoft for exchanging text between different word processors.
+It is a popular format for exchanging documents between different applications and platforms.
+FODS (Flat OpenDocument Spreadsheet) is an open standard for electronic spreadsheets, developed by the Organization for the Advancement of Structured Information Standards (OASIS).
+It is an XML-based format for storing spreadsheets and is used by many applications, such as OpenOffice.org Calc, LibreOffice Calc, and Microsoft Excel.

+<h2>How Aspose.Total helps for RTF to FODS Conversion</h2>

- You can include RTF to FODS conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to FODS.
+You can easily include RTF to FODS conversion feature within your C++ applications by using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/).
+This API allows you to export RTF to HTML.
+After that, you can use [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) to convert HTML to FODS.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a compilation of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating and converting various file formats such as PDF, Word, Excel, PowerPoint, Outlook, Visio, Project, and many more.
+Aspose.Total for C++ is a comprehensive suite of file format APIs that enables developers to create, manipulate, convert, and render documents without any external dependencies.
+It provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}